Asparagus; Shatavari

 For purposes of breast enhancement, the root from many species of asparagus may substitute Shatavari.
 Asparagus has a small effect on breast tissue by itself.
 However, with the right combination of other herbs with varying properties, the potential for breast enlargement can be maximized.

 The part of Asparagus that is used for herbal medicine is its tubers.
 Asparagus is better taken in solid form, either fresh, ground or dried, than through extracts.
-The reason for this is because un-extracted plants, contain fiber that is beneficial for health.
+The reason for this is because un-extracted plants, contain fiber which is beneficial for health.
+The rhizome or root is soft, so it can be eaten.

-Taking asparagus root by itself during mid to late proliferative phase is typically counter-productive to breast enhancement.
+Taking asparagus root by itself during proliferative phase is typically counter-productive to breast enhancement.
 In comparison, hops is a proven effective herb, that also is not effective during proliferative phase.

-shatavari01 is a specific herbal program based around shatavari (Asparagus) in theory for potential use.
+shatavari01 is an obsolete specific herbal program that was based around shatavari (Asparagus) in theory for potential use.
+Use the herb program for luteal phase, where asparagus would be use in addition to fenugreek.

 Similar herbs

-Shatavari (Asparagus), suma (Hebanthe), maca (Lepidium), Passionflower (Passiflora) and kudzu (Pueraria) have similarities to fenugreek (Trigonella), that they contain both phyto-progestins and phyto-estrogens.
+Shatavari (Asparagus), suma (Hebanthe), maca (Lepidium), Passionflower (Passiflora), kudzu (Pueraria) and fenugreek (Trigonella) contain both phyto-progestins and phyto-estrogens.
 Their properties likely vary, so they may require a different proportion or a different variation of companion herbs.

 Precautions